 A total of 90 credit hours of graduate-level course work is required.
-These courses are defined as any course listed in the university's Graduate School Bulletin that carries graduate credit.
+These courses are defined as any course listed in this bulletin that carries graduate credit.
 Note that no computer science courses in the A500-A598 range may be counted toward the 90 credit-hour requirement or toward the 24 credit-hour requirement specified as follows.